 ALSO READ: How to get a Vietnam SIM card

 Numerous Awesome Cities to Work and Live

 While you might be tempted to head straight to one of the big cities like Ho Chi Minh, where there are so many things to do, there are plenty of other places where you can set up and get work done.
-One of the more popular spots in Da Nang, a beach community which is much cleaner and safer than a big city.
+One of the more popular spots in Da Nang, a beach community that is much cleaner and safer than a big city.
 Plus, this city has its own international airport.

 You’re not going to get the hustle and bustle of constant traffic noise throughout the day, and you can’t really beat the beach being right there.
 That’s not to say Ho Chi Minh (formerly known as Saigon) isn’t a great place.
 The city is packed with thousands of cafes and coffee shops that offer a quiet place for you to work.